mnot/I-D/http-patch-status/draft.md

-Note that this approach requires a server pushing partial responses to know the stored response's ETag, since the client cache will silently ignore the push if it does not match that provided in "Patched".
+Note that this approach requires a server pushing partial responses to know the stored response's ETag, since the client cache will silently ignore the push if it does not match that provided in "Patches".
 Likewise, clients that are not conformant to this specification will silently drop such pushes, since the status code is not recognised (as per {{I-D.ietf-httpbis-p6-cache}}).

 However, it is possible to do some partial updates without strong consistency.
 For example, if the stored response is as above, and the server simply wishes